LantisEscudo/VMXChecker-Win32/README.md

-This is a simple wrapper GUI around MediaInfo for verifying that a video file is the correct format for sharing on the Vermont Media Exchange system for public access stations, and ffmpeg for reencoding files that are not compliant.
+This is a simple wrapper GUI around MediaInfo for verifying that a video file is the correct format for sharing on the Vermont Media Exchange system for public access stations, and FFmpeg for reencoding files that are not compliant.

 For reference, the VMX system requirements: